 We offer a broad line of water infrastructure, flow control, metrology and leak detection products and services primarily in the United States and Canada.
-Infrastructure sells water and gas valves and fire hydrants.
+Infrastructure sells water and gas valves, fire hydrants and pipe repair products.
 Technologies sells water metering products and systems and leak detection and pipe condition assessment products and services.
 Our products are designed, manufactured and tested in compliance with industry standards, where applicable.